Daryl Homer

-Daryl Homer (born July 16, 1990) is an American right-handed saber fencer, three-time Olympian, and 2016 individual Olympic silver medalist.
+Daryl D. Homer (born July 16, 1990) is an American right-handed saber fencer, three-time Olympian, and 2016 individual Olympic silver medalist.

 Homer competed in the 2012 London Olympic Games, the 2016 Rio de Janeiro Olympic Games, and the 2020 Tokyo Olympic Games.

-Homer is an eight-time team Pan American champion and three-time individual Pan American champion.
+Homer is a ten-time team Pan American champion and three-time individual Pan American champion.

 Personal life

 Homer was born on St. Thomas, U.S. Virgin Islands, to Juliette Smith and Daryl Homer.
 At the age of five, Homer moved to New York City with his mother and younger sister D’Meca, to an apartment on Gun Hill Road in the Bronx.
 Homer attended Public School 21 there before going to Salesian High School in New Rochelle.
 He eventually graduated from St. John’s University, with a degree in advertising communications.
 He now works for advertising and marketing agency Anomaly.

 Homer speaks to inner city youth about balancing his career with his athletic passions.
 He is a brand ambassador at Fencing in the Schools, a non-profit that aims to enrich the lives of students in the inner city through fencing.
 The program focuses on the health benefits, life skills, and exposure fencing can provide students in impoverished neighborhoods.